ampledata/node-red-contrib-aprs/README.md

 Received APRS Frames are parsed using [aprs-parser](https://github.com/adriann0/npm-aprs-parser) and output as `msg.payload` JSON.
 See Node Help for more information.

-Special thansk to Jan Janak OK2JPR for adding CWOP and APRS TX support!
+Special thanks to Jan Janak OK2JPR for adding CWOP and APRS TX support!

+Check me out in the [Node-RED Library](https://flows.nodered.org/node/node-red-contrib-aprs).

 Install
 -------